781calmstate/drum-kit-js/README.md

 Having fun with DOM manipulation.

 ### Tip:
-Try to press specified keys on the keyboard.
+Switch your keyboard language to English and try to press specified keys on the keyboard.
 Have fun :)

 ## You can see my social and my other projects in the following links: